comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 # Technical Specification Document

+## Important Notice for Developers

+Before proceeding with testing the backend and frontend components of the project, it is essential that your development environment is set up.
+Please refer to the setup guide in [Get Started with Development](https://github.com/comp423-23f/csxl-final-team-d8/blob/086f4b18a582937208cc580dc9c5537fc070fa85/docs/get_started.md), which covers all necessary steps such as installing dependencies, setting environment variables, and other prerequisites.

+## Overview

+This document specifies the functionality and implementation of the project.
+It is split into two main sections, which is the backend and frontend.
+This document aims to provide clarity on the application's architecture, data models, and API routes.

+## Backend

+The backend serves as the backbone of our application by handling data processing and database interactions.
+Its purpose is to provide support to the frontend through API routes and service functions.

-## API Routes
+### API Routes

-### backend/api/rooms.py
+The following RESTful API routes are exposed in the backend, which enables the frontend to perform operations such as creating, reading, updating, and deleting data.

+#### `GET` `/api/rooms` - Retrieve a list of rooms

-- get: get_rooms to return a list of rooms
+`get_rooms` is used to return a list of all the existing rooms in the database.

+#### `GET` `/api/rooms/{id}` - Retrieve room by ID

+`get_room_from_id` is used to return a `Room` with a matching ID.
+If a `Room` cannot be found based on the id, an exception is raised which will cause a `HTTPException 404` error.

+#### `POST` `/api/rooms` - Create a room

+`new_room` is used to return a `Room` that is to be added to the database.
+If the `Room` cannot be created, an exception is raised which will cause a `HTPPException 422` error.

+#### `DELETE` `/api/rooms/{id}` - Delete a room by ID

+`delete_room` is used to delete a `Room` with a matching ID in the database.
+If the `Room` cannot be deleted based on the id, an exception is raised which will cause a `HTTPException 404` error.

-- post: new_room to generate a new room
+#### `PUT` `/api/rooms` - Update a room

+`update_room` is used to return an updated `Room`.
+If the `Room` cannot be updated because it does not exist or is not found, an exception is raised which will cause a `HTTPException 404` error.

-## Backend Service Functions
+### Service Functions

-### backend/services/room.py

-- all() to return list of rooms in database
+#### `list()` returns list of rooms in database

-- create() to create a room and add it to database
+#### `create()` creates a room and add it to database

+#### `delete()` deletes a room based on a provided id

+#### `update()` updates a room based on provided id

+#### `get_from_id()` retrieves a room from a unique id

 ## Technical/ User Experience Design

-- We decided to include a button in the room page that routes the user to a room manage page where they can add and edit rooms.
-The alternative would be to have this link in the navigation sidebar, which wouldn't be as user friendly.
+The button in the room page that routes the user to a room manage page where they can add and edit rooms.
+The alternative would be to have this link in the navigation sidebar, which would not be as user friendly.

-## Development Concerns

-### Frontend

-Room- represented in navigation sidebar; not yet filtered for authorization

-- room-page component
-  - displays list of rooms in database
-  - contains link to room-manage page (ADD ROOM button)
-- room-manage component (place to edit/add rooms)
-  - contains a form that allows users to add a room to the database
-- room card widget
-  - displays room info
-  - has "view seats", "edit room", "delete room" (not yet connected)
-- room model
-- room module
-- room service

-Seat- very skeletal so far, will eventually contain seat information for each room

-- seat-page component
-- seat-manage component
-- seat model
-- seat module
-- seat service

-### Backend

-- so far have implemented the API and service methods detailed above
-- models and entities were available to us in the code base; we have not yet found anything we need to add